 Robert’s research interests include performance management, public sector reform and local government politics and administration.

-Levy, B., Cameron, R., Hoadley, U. & V. Naidoo.
-(2016).
+Levy, B., Cameron, R., Hoadley, U. and Naidoo, V. (2016).
 ‘The politics and governance of basic education: A tale of two South African provinces‘.
 ESID Working Paper No. 67.
 Manchester.

-Cameron, R. & B. Levy (2016).
+Cameron, R. and Levy, B. (2016).
 ‘The potential and limits of performance management: Improving basic education in the Western Cape‘.
 ESID Working Paper No. 62.
 Manchester.

 National Level Monitoring and Oversight of Performance (forthcoming)